 - A. Develop agriculture infrastructure by: - 1.
 Improving access to, and availability of: affordable land, water (storage, meters, delivery systems, and prioritization), labor, workforce housing, equipment, commercial kitchens, processing and distribution facilities, and transportation. - 2.
-Working to increase community co-operatives, technology, and access to locally grown food for our residents, while also protecting subsistence farming. - B. Create agriculture markets and distribution networks by: - 1.
+Working to increase community co-operatives, technology, and access to locally grown food for County residents, while also protecting subsistence farming. - B. Create agriculture markets and distribution networks by: - 1.
 Developing and supporting programs to increase access to local products. - 2.
 Working to increase marketing assistance and distribution channels on each island separately, as well as interisland. - 3.
 Developing institutional purchasing and distribution channels, including with the state of Hawaii department of education. - 4.
-Collaborating with local community organizations and government agencies to increase access and availability of locally grown products, locally made agricultural-related products, and monetary assistance (i.e., SNAP, EBT, etc.) to increase food security and overall County sustainability. - C. Ensure adequate funding for agriculture by: - 1.
+Collaborating with local community organizations and government agencies to increase access to and availability of locally grown products, locally made agricultural-related products, and monetary assistance, such as SNAP and EBT, to increase food security and overall County sustainability. - C. Ensure adequate funding for agriculture by: - 1.
 Securing federal, state, and private funding and developing special funds and revolving funds to go directly toward agriculture. - 2.
-Managing the application and distribution process of agricultural-related grants to agricultural-related businesses in the County. - 3.
-Providing grant writing assistance to agricultural-related businesses, organizations, and community needs projects. - D. Support agriculture research and development by: - 1.
-Collaborating with government agencies, research institutions, community members, agricultural groups, stakeholders, and experts to gain insight and develop solutions to agricultural-related issues and obtain feedback to ensure the department continues to meet community needs.
+Managing the application and distribution process of agriculture-related grants to agriculture-related businesses in the County. - 3.
+Providing grant writing assistance to agriculturerelated businesses, organizations, and community projects. - D. Support agriculture research and development by: - 1.
+Collaborating with government agencies, research institutions, community members, agricultural groups, stakeholders, and experts to gain insight and develop solutions to agriculture-related issues and obtain feedback to ensure the department continues to meet community needs.

 - 2. Assisting other county and state departments by providing new and up-to-date information that will promote sustainable growth in the agricultural sector. - 3.
 Collecting available market and agricultural data. - 4.
 Creating publicly accessible databases that will allow data to be put to use by members of the community to fill gaps in the agricultural sector. - E. Provide education, outreach, and advocacy by: - 1.
-Improving agricultural literacy by developing and supporting programs that increase farmer, consumer, market, educator, and student awareness about agriculture, regulations, and opportunities. - 2.
-Providing educational resources and training to ensure safety of farmers and their families. - 3.
-Supporting cultural volunteer programs and opportunities to provide hands-on assistance to the agricultural sector. - 4.
-Working as a community liaison and advocate for farmers and the agricultural sector. - 5.
+Working as a community liaison and advocate for farmers and the agricultural sector. - 2.
+Improving agricultural literacy by developing and supporting programs that increase farmer, consumer, market, educator, and student awareness about agriculture, regulations, and opportunities. - 3.
+Providing educational resources and training to ensure safety of farmers and their families. - 4.
+Supporting cultural volunteer programs and opportunities to provide hands-on assistance to the agricultural sector. - 5.
 Providing the public with cultural- and languagesensitive materials and programs. - F. Provide policy and regulation assistance by: - 1.
 Reviewing and providing input on regulations with consequences to the agricultural system and advocate for change, incentives, or exemptions when needed. - 2.
-Providing assistance to the agriculture community when needed with county, state, and federal regulations and permitting. - 3.
+Providing assistance to the agriculture community when needed with county, state, and federal regulations and permitting processes. - 3.
 Creating a streamlined process for all agriculturerelated permits and applications. - 4.
 Performing agricultural property inspections with knowledgeable inspectors for all County departmental applications. - G. Promote agency coordination by collaborating with the agricultural sector, developing shared goals and visions for the County, and developing strategic plans to achieve those goals.
 This can include both private and public agencies and stakeholders. - H. Promote workforce development by: - 1.
-Increasing and supporting agricultural-related industries, occupational skills training, and educational opportunities with the goal of increasing the number of agricultural workers in the County. - 2.
-Supporting agricultural-related businesses to increase opportunities for agricultural-related jobs that compensate workers with livable wages.
+Increasing and supporting agriculture-related industries, occupational skills training, and educational opportunities with the goal of increasing the number of agricultural workers in the County. - 2.
+Supporting agriculture-related businesses to increase opportunities for agriculture-related jobs that compensate workers with livable wages.